The Guide: How to Improve Credit Score

 • The number of credit inquiries – Any time you apply for credit, this is noted on your account.
 If you’re shopping around for credit, this appears as a red flag that you might be a higher risk to lenders.

 • The age of credit – The date your file was created also holds weight.
-Older files are seen to be more reliable, while newer files have less history to assess.
+Older files are seen to be more reliable, while newer files have less credit history to assess.

 • Your personal information – This includes your age, employment, and where you live.